 - Track mileage.
 This can be a huge number on your tax returns at the end of the year.
 Not only for the miles you travel, but also those of your employees.
-The current deduction rate is 56 cents per mile.
-That means if you and your workers, on average, are driving vehicles 300 miles a week (likely a low estimate), that’s $8736 a year.
+The current mileage reimbursement rate is 65.5 cents per mile.
+That means if you and your workers, on average, are driving vehicles 300 miles a week (likely a low estimate), that’s over $10,00 a year.
 There are a number of apps that can track mileage for you, or it can be done manually in a notebook.
 The IRS has become more particular about what’s recorded to qualify for tax deductions, so an app is a better solution for most.

 - Use depreciation wisely for maximum tax benefits.
 Knowing how to depreciate equipment and when to replace it for the greatest tax savings can have a substantial effect on what you owe Uncle Sam.
 It’s important to consider the tax ramifications before you decide to repair or replace.
 You can also slow your depreciation schedule on company assets in unprofitable years to gain tax benefits.
 Knowing when and how to do this can make a significant difference in your annual profit.